AviIhej/aviihej.com/README.md

 One month, day thirteen #356
 One month, day fourteen #356
 One month, day fifteen #356
+One month, day eighteen #356
+One month, day ninteen #356
-One month, day sixteen #356
+One month, day twenty #356